 For infants and older children, doctors ask whether constipation began after a specific event, such as introducing cereal or other solid foods, eating honey under 12 months of age, beginning toilet training, or starting school.
 For all age groups, doctors ask about diet and about disorders, toxins, and drugs that can cause constipation.

 For the physical examination, doctors first look at the child overall for signs of illness and measure height and weight to check for signs of delayed growth.
 Doctors then focus on the abdomen, the anus (including examination of the rectum using a gloved finger), and nerve function (which can affect how the digestive tract functions).

 If the cause of constipation appears to be functional, no tests are needed unless children do not respond to treatment.
-If children do not respond or if doctors suspect that the cause is another disorder, an x-ray Plain X-Rays X-rays are high-energy radiation waves that can penetrate most substances (to varying degrees).
-In very low doses, x-rays are used to produce images that help doctors diagnose disease.
-In high... read more of the abdomen is taken, and tests for other disorders are done based on the results of the examination.
+If children do not respond or if doctors suspect that the cause is another disorder, an x-ray X-Rays X-rays are a type of medical imaging that use very low-dose radiation waves to take pictures of bones and soft tissues.
+X-rays may be used alone (conventional x-ray imaging) or combined with... read more of the abdomen is taken, and tests for other disorders are done based on the results of the examination.

 Treatment of Constipation in Children